amperity/amperity-docs/amperity_reference/source/segments.rst

 After you click a segment on the **Segments page**, you can view insites about each segment.

-* **Summary** tab - Presents key insights for a specific segment.
+* The **Summary** tab presents key insights for a specific segment.
-* **Breakdown** tab - Provides charts to analyze and compare customer behavior patterns and demographic attributes.
+* The **Breakdown** tab provides charts to analyze and compare customer behavior patterns and demographic attributes.
-* **Compare** tab - Compares and intersects segments, allowing for new segment creation.
+* The **Compare** tab compares and intersects segments, allowing for new segment creation.
-* **Customers** tab - Details the comprehensive list of customers who fall within the target market segment.
+* The **Customers** tab details the comprehensive list of customers who fall within the target market segment.

 .. segments-tabs-end